lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 ### Preparation for Council Meetings

 Presidencies and councils are expected to meet regularly.
-Each presidency and council has a leader who has been called and set apart.
-These leaders seek the Lord’s guidance in planning council meetings.
+Leaders seek the Lord’s guidance in planning council meetings.
 They also seek input from council members in deciding what to discuss.